Key inflation measure jumps to highest level since January 1982 - KTVZ

 Prices for gas, food and housing — which are necessary rather than discretionary spending — drove the February price increases.

+Gasoline prices alone rose 6.6% and contributed nearly a third of the overall inflation increase in February.
+Over the past year, they have risen 38%.

 About a third of the 24-cent a gallon increase in the price of regular gas occurred in the final five days of the month, after Russia invaded Ukraine, according to data collected for AAA by the Oil Price Information Service.
-But prices have soared since then, with the price of a gallon of regular gas rising by 71 cents, or about 20%, just since the end of February to stand at $4.36 a gallon on Thursday.
+But prices have soared since then, with a gallon of regular gas rising by 71 cents, or about 20%, just since the end of February to stand at $4.32 a gallon on Thursday.
+That doesn’t bode well for the March inflation numbers.

+Economists had hoped that the pandemic price hikes of the past months, driven by supply chain problems and high demand, would start to abate as the year goes on.
+But with the Russia-Ukraine conflict expected to push

+Economists at Action Economists tentatively put their forecast for March inflation at 8.6% over the 12-month period, they said Thursday morning.
+That would be a level not seen since December 1981.

-The White House is bracing for a high inflation number, press secretary Jen Psaki said Wednesday, on the back of rising energy costs, which have spiked since the Russia-Ukraine conflict began.
+On Wednesday, White House press secretary Jen Psaki said the administration was bracing for a high inflation number on the back of rising energy costs.
 She added that rising prices in pandemic-related sectors, such as travel and dining, are also expected as the US recovers from the Omicron wave of the coronavirus.

+Meanwhile, Americans have to reach deeper into their pockets to pay for their day-to-day expenses.

+Credit card and debit card spending increased by an average rate of 15.7% in the 28 days ending March 5, compared with the same period last year, according to aggregated data from Bank of America.

 CNN’s Betsy Klein and Chris Isidore contributed to this report.